bakel243687/Projects/RaspBerry Pi/7-Ad-Blocker/README.md

 | **Storage** | MicroSD card (16GB+) |
 | **Access** | SSH from a separate machine |

 > **Why Raspberry Pi OS Lite?** No desktop environment means more system resources are dedicated to Pi-hole and DNS resolution.
-Lite is the ideal choice for headless server projects like this.
+Lite is the ideal choice for headless server projects like this and I have no use for a second screen.

 ---